Because of the rapid developments in testing, there has been some confusion around the different types of COVID-19 tests being offered.

-Scripps Health is testing people with moderate symptoms of COVID-19, especially those who are at higher risk.
-This includes health care workers, older adults and patients with compromised immune systems or chronic medical conditions, such as diabetes, heart disease, chronic lung disease and chronic kidney or liver disease.
+Beyond the testing expansion for pediatric patients and heath care workers, Scripps is only testing people with moderate symptoms of COVID-19, especially those who are at higher risk.
+This includes older adults; and patients with compromised immune systems or chronic medical conditions such as diabetes, heart disease, chronic lung disease and chronic kidney or liver disease.
 If it is medically necessary for you to be tested, Scripps will test you.

 False negatives are an issue with any test.
 This may be because the amount of the virus in your sample is so low, it can’t even be detected or because not enough of your sample was taken for an accurate reading.